-- 17.1 Capitalization Adjustments.
-If any change is made in the Common Stock subject to the Plan, or subject to any Award, without the receipt of consideration by the Company (through merger, consolidation, reorganization, recapitalization, reincorporation, stock dividend, dividend in property other than cash, stock split, liquidating dividend, combination of Shares, exchange of Shares, change in corporate structure or other transaction not involving the receipt of consideration by the Company), the Plan shall be appropriately adjusted in the class(es) and maximum number of Shares available for issuance under the Plan pursuant to subsection 4.1 and available for issuance to an Eligible Person pursuant to subsection 4.2, and all outstanding Awards shall be appropriately adjusted in the class(es) and number of Shares and price per Share of Common Stock subject to such outstanding Awards.
+15.1 Capitalization Adjustments.
+If any change is made in the Common Stock subject to the Plan, or subject to any Award, without the receipt of consideration by the Company (through merger, consolidation, reorganization, recapitalization, reincorporation, stock dividend, dividend in property other than cash, stock split, liquidating dividend, combination of Shares, exchange of Shares, change in corporate structure or other transaction not involving the receipt of consideration by the Company), the Plan shall be appropriately adjusted in the class(es) and maximum number of Shares available for issuance under the Plan pursuant to subsection 4.1, and all outstanding Awards shall be appropriately adjusted in the class(es) and number of Shares and price per Share of Common Stock subject to such outstanding Awards.
 The Plan Administrator shall make such adjustments, and its determination shall be final, binding and conclusive.
-(The conversion of any convertible securities of the Company shall not be treated as a transaction "without receipt of consideration" by the Company). - 17.2 Change in Control.
-In the event of a Change in Control, unless the Plan Administrator determines otherwise, then with respect to Awards held by Participants whose Continuous Service has not terminated: - (a) Notice and Acceleration. (i) The Company shall provide each Participant written notice of such Change in Control, (ii) all outstanding Stock Options and Stock Appreciation Rights of such Participant shall automatically accelerate and become fully exercisable, and (iii) the restrictions and conditions on all outstanding Restricted Shares and Restricted Share Units held by such Participant shall immediately lapse. - (b) Assumption of Grants.
+(The conversion of any convertible securities of the Company shall not be treated as a transaction "without receipt of consideration" by the Company).

+15.2 Change in Control.
+In the event of a Change in Control, unless the Plan Administrator determines otherwise, then with respect to Awards held by Participants whose Continuous Service has not terminated:

+(a) Notice and Acceleration. (i) The Company shall provide each Participant written notice of such Change in Control, (ii) all outstanding Stock Options and Stock Appreciation Rights of such Participant shall automatically accelerate and become fully exercisable, and (iii) the restrictions and conditions on all outstanding Restricted Shares and Restricted Share Units held by such Participant shall immediately lapse.

+(b) Assumption of Grants.
 Upon a Change in Control where the Company is not the surviving corporation (or survives only as a subsidiary of another corporation), unless the Plan Administrator determines otherwise, all outstanding Stock Options and Stock Appreciation Rights that are not exercised shall be assumed by, or replaced with comparable options or rights, by the surviving corporation.

-- (c) Other Alternatives.
-Notwithstanding the foregoing, in the event of a Change in Control, the Plan Administrator may take one or both of the following actions: the Plan Administrator may (i) require that Participants surrender their outstanding Stock Options and Stock Appreciation Rights in exchange for a payment by the Company, in cash or Common Stock as determined by the Plan Administrator, in an amount equal to the amount by which the then Fair Market Value of the shares of Common Stock subject to the Participant's unexercised Stock Options and Stock Appreciation Rights exceeds the Exercise Price of the Stock Options, or the Fair Market Value of the Stock Appreciation Rights on the Award Date, as applicable, or (ii) after giving Participants an opportunity to exercise their outstanding Stock Options and Stock Appreciation Rights, terminate any or all unexercised Stock Options and Stock Appreciation Rights at such time as the Plan Administrator deems appropriate.
-Such surrender or termination shall take place as of the date of the Change in Control or such other date as the Committee may specify. - 17.3 Termination for Cause.
-Except to the extent otherwise provided in the applicable Award Agreement(s), in the event Participant's Continuous Service is terminated for Cause, all outstanding Awards held by such Participant, whether or not vested, shall immediately terminate without consideration to Participant. - 17.4 Breach Event.
-Except to the extent otherwise provided in the applicable Award Agreement(s), upon the earliest occurrence of a Breach Event, all outstanding Awards held by such Participant, whether or not vested, shall immediately terminate without consideration to Participant.
+(c) Other Alternatives.
+Notwithstanding Section 15.2(b), in the event of a Change in Control, the Plan Administrator may take one or both of the following actions: the Plan Administrator may (i) require that Participants surrender their outstanding Stock Options and Stock Appreciation Rights in exchange for a payment by the Company, in cash or Common Stock as determined by the Plan Administrator, in an amount equal to the amount by which the then Fair Market Value of the shares of Common Stock subject to the Participant's unexercised Stock Options and Stock Appreciation Rights exceeds the Exercise Price of the Stock Options, or the Fair Market Value of the Stock Appreciation Rights on the Award Date, as applicable, or (ii) after giving Participants an opportunity to exercise their outstanding Stock Options and Stock Appreciation Rights, terminate any or all unexercised Stock Options and Stock Appreciation Rights at such time as the Plan Administrator deems appropriate.
+Such surrender or termination shall take place as of the date of the Change in Control or such other date as the Committee may specify.

+15.3 Termination for Cause.
+Except to the extent otherwise provided in the applicable Award Agreement(s) or in Section 8.1, in the event a Participant's Continuous Service is terminated for Cause, all outstanding Awards held by such Participant, whether or not vested, shall immediately terminate without consideration to such Participant.

-SECTION 18 AMENDMENT AND TERMINATION
+SECTION 16.
+AMENDMENT AND TERMINATION